cloudposse/terraform-aws-cloudfront-s3-cdn/README.md

 > All buckets have at least two REST endpoint hostnames.
 In eu-west-1, they are example-bucket.s3-eu-west-1.amazonaws.com and example-bucket.s3.amazonaws.com.
 The first one will be immediately valid when the bucket is created.
 The second one -- sometimes referred to as the "global endpoint" -- which is the one CloudFront uses -- will not, unless the bucket is in us-east-1.
 Over a period of seconds to minutes, variable by location and other factors, it becomes globally accessible as well.
 Before that, the 307 redirect is returned.
 Hence, the bucket was not ready.

 Via: https://stackoverflow.com/questions/38706424/aws-cloudfront-returns-http-307-when-origin-is-s3-bucket

+## Workaround for Known Issues

+To use the regional endpoint name instead of the global bucket name in this module, set `use_regional_s3_endpoint = "true"` in the module.